-Easterly anomalies (blue shading) represent anomalous east-to-west flow

-Easterly anomalies have persisted in the west-central Pacific since August (black box) consistent with the development of La Nina conditions.
+Easterly anomalies (blue shading) represent anomalous east-to-west flow Easterly anomalies have persisted in the west-central Pacific since August (black box) consistent with the development of La Nina conditions.
 The MJO strengthened in October as evidenced by weak westerly anomalies and a weakening of the easterlies across the central Pacific during mid-October. (blue box).
 In mid-December, easterly anomalies weakened just west of the Date Line due to a combination of weak MJO activity and extratropical interactions.

-In late January, westerly anomalies developed near the Date Line due to increased MJO activity.
+In late January, easterly winds weakened and westerly anomalies developed in some areas near the Date Line due to increased MJO activity.